nkoster/bulkmailer/README.md

 I use this bulk mailer "in production" to send advertising emails for [drone-existence.com](https://drone-existence.com).

-WARNING: test carefuly with a small email list before applying to a huge list.
+**WARNING**: test carefuly with a small email list before applying to a huge list.

-WARNING: to make sure you'll make it through spam filters, you _have to_ run this from a server that sends email from the same domain that is used in the "from" field (inside bulkmailer.js), or a server that's allowed to send email for the domain you're using in the "from" field ([SPF](https://en.wikipedia.org/wiki/Sender_Policy_Framework)).
+**WARNING**: to make sure you'll make it through spam filters, you _have to_ run this from a server that sends email from the same domain that is used in the "from" field (inside bulkmailer.js), or a server that's allowed to send email for the domain you're using in the "from" field ([SPF](https://en.wikipedia.org/wiki/Sender_Policy_Framework)).

 ### More Help